 The purpose of the TMG is, among other things, the ongoing development of German regulation of the media through the consolidation of the business-oriented regulations governing teleservices and media services.
 To take into account new services evolving both in business terms and technologically, the underlying parameters for electronic commerce are in future to be kept open to further development, irrespective of the distribution method, making them easier to manage for providers and users alike.

 On 1 April 2003, the German Act on the Dissemination of Publications Harmful to Young Persons (GjS) and the German Act on the Protection of Young Persons in Public Life (JÖSchG) were replaced by the JuSchG.
 This is a federal law and includes, among other things, the legal provisions for the protection of young people in carrier media (representational communication media, offline products).
 It also governs the various brackets for age labelling.
-The wording of the act is available on the Federal Ministry of Family, Senior Citizens, Women and Youth website.

 The German Criminal Code is a federal law containing a wide variety of penal provisions applicable in Germany.
 Included here are elements that impose limits on, or prohibit disseminating or making available certain types of content over the Internet.
 Many infringements of the law governing youth media protection are sanctioned as regulatory offences, either additionally or solely.